-So here's a collection of images I've taken in the past few years with the GR II at high ISOs.
-The GR II has an APS-C sized CMOS sensor (23.7 x 15.7mm), which is basically the same size as cameras like the Fujifilm XT-3, Nikon D7500, Sony a6500, or the Canon 80D.1 It produces images up to 16.2MP which measure 4928 by 3264 pixels.
+So here’s a collection of images I’ve taken in the past few years with the GR II at high ISOs in low light conditions.
+The GR II has an APS-C sized CMOS sensor (23.7 x 15.7mm), which is basically the same size as cameras like the Fujifilm XT-3, Nikon D7500, Sony a6500, or the Canon 80D.1 It produces images up to 16.2MP; they measure 4928 by 3264 pixels.

 And it has an ISO range from 100 to 25600.
-I'm focusing here on the upper end of that range, starting with ISO 1600.
-(If you're looking for a more general collection at a broader range of ISOs, I posted some sample images here some time ago.
-I've included the ISO each photo was taken at in the captions.
+I’m focusing here on the upper end of that range, starting with ISO 1600.
+(If you’re looking for a more general collection at a broader range of ISOs, I posted some sample images here some time ago.)
+I’ve included the ISO at which each photo was taken in the captions.

-High ISO Sample Images from the Ricoh GR II
+High ISO Sample Images with the Ricoh GR II